projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 #### About Grafana

-Grafana is an open source visualization and analytics software.
-It allows you to query, visualize, alert on, and explore metrics no matter where they are stored.
+Grafana is an open source visualization and analytics tool that allows you to query, visualize, alert on, and explore metrics from a variety of data source, including Calico component metrics stored in Prometheus.

+#### About Prometheus

+Prometheus is an open source monitoring tool that scrapes metrics from instrumented components and stores as time series data which can be viewed in a visualizer (such as Grafana).

 ### Before you begin...

-In this tutorial we assume that you have completed all steps in [component monitoring page]({{ site.baseurl }}/maintenance/monitor/monitor-component-metrics) and possess a running Kubernetes cluster with {{site.prodname}}, calicoctl and kubectl installed.
+In this tutorial we assume you have
+* a running Kubernetes cluster with {{site.prodname}}, calicoctl and kubectl installed

-> **Note**: We strongly suggest that you read the [component monitoring metrics]({{ site.baseurl }}/maintenance/monitor/monitor-component-metrics) tutorial.
-   {: .alert .alert-warning}
+* completed all steps in the [monitor component metrics]({{ site.baseurl }}/maintenance/monitor/monitor-component-metrics) guide to set up Prometheus to gather {{site.prodname}} component metrics.

 ### How to